lfontesm/Reverse-Engineering-Challenges/3 - n30np14gu3's Password Keeper/README.md

 ![Screenshot_20210120_185804](https://user-images.githubusercontent.com/28660375/105246093-86624d80-5b51-11eb-87bf-b431ce3bebb5.png)

 From this screenshot it's pretty clear that this function is opening the passwords.db file (hence why I renamed it `open_passwd_db`).
-But note how a big number is stored into v11, then the program loops v11 xoring each char with 0xC.
+But note how a big number is stored into v11, then the program loops v11 xoring each char with 0xC (look at the call to `fopen_s`).
 This might as well be decrypting the string `password.db` in run time.
 And it is indeed what's happening, you can check it during dynamic analysis.

 ![Screenshot_20210120_191146](https://user-images.githubusercontent.com/28660375/105247369-73507d00-5b53-11eb-98e0-e3c5363c8206.png)

 It also decrypts the string `"rb"`, which is the mode the file is going to be open (read + binary).
 But IDA spoils the fun and already shows the string decrypted on the decompiler.

+More tomorrow

 ---